-pXaxis Integer expression representing a point along the X axis using robot coordinate system if X alignment is specified.
+pXaxis Integer expression representing a point along the X axis using robot coordinate a victor if V eligement is an effect system if X alignment is specified.

 pYaxis Integer expression representing a point along the Y axis using robot coordinate system if Y alignment is specified.